The Ultimate Guide to Worms in Pets

 How Do Pets Get Tapeworms?

-Another way for pets to pick up tapeworms is through scavenging or eating something that is infected with tapeworm eggs or larvae.
-This can be from eating raw meat from livestock or rodents as well as eating another dog’s infected faeces.
-It’s gross, but it does happen.
+Another way pets can pick up tapeworms is by scavenging or eating something infected with tapeworm eggs or larvae.
+This can be from eating raw meat from livestock or rodents, or from eating another dog’s infected faeces.
+It’s gross, but it does happen

 Symptoms of Tapeworms in Dogs & Cats